Diiliev/E_Bike_Memory_Seat/README.md

 ## How to set up the arduino microcontroller
 The code for the microcontroller is located in [this folder](catkin_ws/src/e_bike_memory_seat/src/microcontroller/EbmsMicrocontroller/EbmsMicrocontroller.ino).
-Verify and Upload it to your Arduino Uno microcontroller and proceed to the next section [## How to set up the physical test bench](#how-to-set-up-the-physical-test-bench) for wiring instructions.
+Verify and Upload it to your Arduino Uno microcontroller and proceed to the next section [## How to set up the test bench](#how-to-set-up-the-test-bench) for wiring instructions.

 ## How to set up the test bench
 Most of the components, excluding the power supply, are conveniently attached to the test bench.
-For wiring instructions one can refer to the detailed schematic diagram in the section [## How does it work?](#How-does-it-work?) or the simplified schematic diagram bellow:
+For wiring instructions one can refer to the detailed schematic diagram in the section [## How does it work?](#how-does-it-work) or the simplified schematic diagram bellow:
 ![Simplified Schematic Diagram](/assets/EN/Simplified_Schematic_Diagram.png)

 The microcontroller can be powered externally, or it can be powered via USB connection to a computer.
 The second option allows us to reprogram the microcontroller as well, which makes it the better option for lab experiments.
 The computer marked as U1 can be replaced by a different brand and model, the most significant requirement is that it runs Ubuntu 18.04.6 LTS and ROS Melodic.
 Compatability with other versions of ROS and Ubuntu are not guarenteed.